BenBaggley/space_x_task/README.md

+This project uses the Space X api to display lists of rockets and ships

 ## Prerequisites ✅

-This project requires Flutter 3.19.3 or higher, and Dart 2.17.1 or higher.
+This project requires Flutter 3.22.0 or higher, and Dart 3.4.0 or higher.

 ---